BuildTheEarth/BuildTeamTools/wiki/generator/houses.md

 ## Block Parameters

 The Block Parameters define the blocks of different parts of the building.
+If you don't enter them it will choose a random block from a custom block palette.

 ### Wall Block [-w]